magne4000/node-qtdatastream/README.md

 ```

 ## Debugging
-Debug mode can be activated by setting environment variable QTDSDEBUG in your shell before launching your program:
+Debug mode can be activated by setting environment variable DEBUG in your shell before launching your program:
 ```
-export QTDSDEBUG="ON"
+export DEBUG="qtdatastream:*"
 ```

-## Release History
-* v0.3.4
-  * iconv deleted from dependency (using internal UCS2 with fix for UTF16BE)
-* v0.3.3
-  * New type : QChar
-* v0.3.2
-  * Fix steam parsing
-* v0.3.1
-  * Fix QByteArray writing
-* v0.3.0
-  * New Socket class returning 'data' event only when full parseable buffer received.
-  It also have a write(...) method to write data to the buffer without directly
-  using Writer class.
-* v0.2.5
-  * Fix writing userTypes and byteArrays
-* v0.2.4
-  * Add the possibility to nest userTypes
-* v0.2.3
-  * Fix QDateTime Reader
-* v0.2.2
-  * New type : QDateTime
-* v0.2.1
-  * New types : QUserType, QByteArray
-* v0.2.0
-  * New types : QInt, QStringList, QShort
-* v0.1.0
-  * Initial release
-  * Tested only tested with Qt protocol v10

 ## License
 Copyright (c) 2014-2015 Joël Charles